DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 > and their [blog post on using Let's Encrypt](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/)
 > (if you want to use free Let's Encrypt SSL certificates) and
 > [this Howto](https://www.howtoforge.com/how-to-install-gitea-on-ubuntu-22-04/)
-> on installing Gitea with Nginx and Let's Encrypt SSL.
+> on installing Gitea with nginx and Let's Encrypt SSL.

 # Setting up dma as sendmail implementation